phidatahq/phidata/README.md

 <details>

-<summary><h3>Build a RAG LLM App using a template</h3></summary>
+<summary><h3>Build an LLM App using Streamlit, FastApi and PgVector</h3></summary>

-Templates are **pre-built AI Apps** that can be used as a starting point for your own AI Apps.
+Templates are **pre-built AI Apps** that can be used as a starting point for your own AI.
 The general workflow is:

 - Create your codebase using a template: `phi ws create`
 - Run your app locally: `phi ws up dev:docker`
 - Run your app on AWS: `phi ws up prd:aws`

-Let's build a **RAG LLM App** using GPT-4 as the LLM, Streamlit as the chat interface, FastApi as the backend and PgVector for knowledge and storage.
+Let's build an **LLM App** using GPT-4 as the LLM, Streamlit as the chat interface, FastApi as the backend and PgVector for knowledge and storage.

 > Read the full tutorial <a href="https://docs.phidata.com/quickstart" target="_blank" rel="noopener noreferrer">here</a>.